johnfedoruk/bangular/aio/content/guide/testing.md

 ### The first asynchronous _beforeEach_

-The test setup for `BannerComponent` must give the Angular template compiler time to read the files.
+The test setup for `BannerComponent` must give the Bangular template compiler time to read the files.
 The logic in the `beforeEach` of the previous spec is split into two `beforeEach` calls.
 The first `beforeEach` handles asynchronous compilation.